-I had bizarre dreams about Charles and finding peace in sleep was often challenging.
+My dreams about Charles were bizarre and finding peace in sleep was often challenging.

-I didn’t care about much of anything.
-I didn’t have the capacity.
+I didn’t care about much of anything because didn’t have the capacity.
 I watched some of his old videos and his most recent ones.
-I rocked back and forth holding his backpack, I buried my face in his clothing trying to smell his scent, I lived in fear of losing something he owned.
-I sent pieces of clothing to people who loved him.
-Friends who wanted a piece of Charles to remember him by.
+Rocking back and forth holding his backpack, I buried my face in his clothing trying to smell his scent, lived in fear of losing someone else I loved or something he owned.
+I sent pieces of clothing to people who loved him–friends who wanted a piece of Charles to remember him by.

-People gave me suggestions to follow up on things, gave me names that didn’t stick, and otherwise talked to me like I actually could take in the information they were offering.
-I couldn’t.
+People gave me suggestions to follow up on things, gave me names that didn’t stick, and otherwise talked to me like information would actually stick to a brain suspended in grief.

-I read every card I got, I saved all of them in a shopping bag.
+I read every card I got, and saved all of them in a shopping bag.

 I didn’t try to avoid the grief.
-Sometimes I put it on hold to make it through a meeting but even I wanted to cry at the grocery, I did.
+Sometimes it was put it on hold to make it through a meeting but otherwise it had free reign.

-I had trouble remembering anything, trouble concentrating, I struggled with what I wanted to do going forward.
+I had trouble remembering anything, trouble concentrating and struggled with what I wanted to do going forward.